GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ## 3.DataSet Exploration

 The graph shows the dataset distribution, where is possible to see how variant is.
-This variation affect directly the model accuracy, and show how import is the pre-processing step.
+This variation affect directly the model accuracy, and show how important is the pre-processing step.
 Red - Training DataSet
 Blue - Test DataSet
 Green - Validation DataSet